White Star Line: Cymric and the move from speed to comfort

 Beginning in the late 1890s, White Star experienced an explosion of rapid growth and expansion of its services, highlighted by a dramatic shift in focus from building the fastest ships on the North Atlantic to building the most comfortable and luxurious.
 Their first step in this direction came in 1897 during the construction of a new ship, Cymric.
 Initially designed as an enlarged version of the livestock carrier Georgic, which had entered service in 1895, Cymric had been planned as a combination passenger and livestock carrier, and thus was not designed with engines necessary to qualify her for the express service maintained by Britannic, Germanic, Teutonic and Majestic.
 However, while she was under construction at Harland & Wolff, a decision was made to convert spaces aboard her designated for cattle into Third Class accommodations after it was deemed that carrying passengers and livestock aboard the same vessel would likely not prove a popular venture.
 Therefore, in addition to the accommodations planned for 258 First Class passengers, her designs were altered to include berthing for 1,160 Third Class passengers.

+Cymric was an example of a new type of ocean liners that focused on a more luxurious experience.
+A typical ocean liner during this era was a microcosmic city.
+Inhabitants hailed from all levels and areas of various social spectra.
+Regardless of class or wealth, each passenger received the same core service: passage to the destination.
 Overall, her modest layout and design placed her between the elderly but well reputable Britannic and Germanic and the more modern Teutonic and Majestic.
 Measuring just over 13,000 tons and with a length of 585 ft and a beam of 64 ft, she was to be the largest liner in the White Star fleet.
 Additionally, her more utilitarian appearance with a single funnel and four masts contrasted against her four running mates considerably.
 Due to this design, she was considered the first of White Star's 'intermediate' liners.
 However, as a result of this partial transition from livestock carrier to passenger liner, Cymric came to attain several noteworthy advantages which White Star would employ on several other liners.
 While her passenger accommodations had been modified, the specifications of her machinery and engines were left in place.
 Like Teutonic and Majestic, Cymric was fitted with twin screws, but was instead powered by quadruple expansion engines capable of achieving a modest speed of 15 kn commonly seen in cargo and livestock carriers of that time.
 The major difference was that because these engines were designed for more modest speeds, they were considerably smaller and required only seven boilers, leaving more space within the hull for passenger and crew accommodations.
 At the same time, this also meant she consumed much less coal than steamers designed with larger engines, making her more economical.
 Cymric was launched at Harland & Wolff in October 1897 and entered service in February 1898, and in time proved a popular and profitable addition to the fleet.